 It can be a great investment to purchase a rental property, and receive regular income from it.
 However if you really want to get the most out of it, you should get into the habit right away of carrying out rental property inspections, so you can be sure that your investment is being protected.
-There are four major inspections which you should definitely carry out, because it will be in your own best interest to ensure that the property is being maintained, and your investment is being safeguarded.
+There are four major important rental property inspections which you should definitely carry out, because it will be in your own best interest to ensure that the property is being maintained, and your investment is being safeguarded.

 Prior to the move-in date of any new tenant, you should carry out a thorough inspection to make sure everything is in good order.
 To make sure you don’t overlook anything, it would be a good idea to prepare a checklist, and document anything that requires attention before the new tenant moves in.
 The more detailed you can be on these inspections, the better idea you’ll have about the general condition of your rental property, and the better informed you’ll be about what requires maintenance or repair.

 Drive-by inspections can be very handy for a property manager who has several apartment buildings to manage and monitor.
 Whenever you’re in the neighborhood of one of your properties, you should eyeball it to see how everything looks from the curb.
 This is a great way of at least checking up on the external condition of the home, and spotting anything obvious which might require repair or general maintenance.
 It might be a good idea to get into the habit of doing daily or weekly drive-bys, so you can determine how your property is being used, and whether or not repairs are needed.
 Obviously, if you plan on stopping in for an interior inspection, you should notify the tenants before doing so.